-- Credit Partner: This type of loan requires you to partner with a business that will effectively co-sign for your loan.
+- Credit Partner: Some types of loans require you to partner with a business that will effectively co-sign for your loan.
 This does carry risk for the partner; however, as long as you don’t default on the loan, their credit history will stay clean.

-Businesses with bad credit can consider alternative options such as crowdfunding websites like Kiva Zip, which allows business to crowdfund a loan from community members who believe in their business at 0% interest rates.
+Businesses with bad credit can consider alternative financing options such as crowdfunding.
+Kiva Zip, for example, allows business to crowdfund a microloan from the community at 0% interest.
 This option allows business owners to kill two birds with one stone — validate their product in the market while raising funds.

 Pro Tip: Take charge of your financial health today with a FREE Nav account.
 We'll protect and monitor your personal and business credit, so when it comes time to find financing you're prepared on all fronts.

 This article was updated on February 7th, 2018.